-It all depends on what type of pen or marker it is as to how you store it properly.
-The proper position for an unused pen varies by the type of ink and even certain geographical considerations such as humidity and altitude.
+It all depends on the type of pen or marker and how you store it properly.
+The proper position for an unused pen varies by the type of ink and even specific geographical considerations such as humidity and altitude.

 Table of Contents